 |First protein source:||Rabbit|

-Our premium poultry-free choice for cat food is Nature’s Logic Feline Rabbit Feast.
+Our third poultry-free choice for cat food is Nature’s Logic Feline Rabbit Feast.
 The first ingredient is rabbit, which is combined with pork liver and dried egg for a protein-rich meal that closely resembles a cat’s wild diet.
 Fruits and vegetables make up the rest of this recipe to provide vitamins and minerals.
 The food is grain-free and low in carbohydrates, so it’s easy on your cat’s sensitive stomach.

 There are no potatoes, corn, wheat, peas, or rice in this product, so it’s not rough on a cat’s digestive tract.
 The taurine in this food, which is essential in a cat’s diet, is naturally occurring.
 Your cat will consume this amino acid through muscle meat instead of a synthetic additive.